alexyy802/waifucord/docs/migrating.rst

 Commands have gained new before and after invocation hooks that allow you to do an action before and after a command is run.

-They take a single parameter, :class:`~ext.commands.Context` and they must be a coroutine.
+They take a single parameter, :class:`~extwaifu.Context` and they must be a coroutine.

 They are on a global, per-cog, or per-command basis.